Skip to main content

 Subscription/Order = Store Monthly Cost ÷ Monthly Orders

 Splits the fixed subscription across all monthly orders.
-Pays off when the FVF discount (0.9 pp on Basic+) + listing savings exceed the monthly fee.
+Pays off when the FVF saving from the lower Basic+ schedule + listing savings exceed the monthly fee.

 08